MacsiDigital/laravel-zoom/README.md

     $meetings->previousPage();
 ```

-There is also a function to accumulate more records, if you call the getNextRecords() function it will retreive the next 1500 results and add them to the current records, so you can then run through 3000 records if required.
+There is also a function to accumulate more records, if you call the getNextRecords() function it will retrieve the next 1500 results and add them to the current records, so you can then run through 3000 records if required.

 ```php
     $meetings->getNextRecords();